RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/scheduled-media-editing.md

 ## Combined Prompt Media File

 When IVR Orchestrator is used to manage an IVR's prompt media, it will generate a **combined prompt media file** that is dynamically managed and deployed to the IVR.
-This file can be found next to the 'Scheduled Media' section title contained within the bkue rectangle similar ins tyle to a button.
+This file can be found next to the 'Scheduled Media' section title contained within the blue rectangle similar in style to a button.

 Once deplyed, this file can be found in **Media** of this app and in your [RingCentral®](https://ringcentral.com) account.